-In the second part of the course, Radiation Protection concepts are introduced.
+In the second part of the course, radiation protection concepts are introduced.
 First, the principles of radiation protection and the establishment of dose limits are described.
-This is followed by a discussion of various methods used to minimize radiation dose to both patients and personnel.
+This is followed by a discussion of various methods used to not only estimate the dose to patients, but also to minimize radiation dose to both patients and personnel.
 Finally, the course concludes with equipment specifications and shielding guides for diagnostic x-ray installations.